Purpose of this site

 ICSM has designed this site to provide a comprehensive general overview of maps, mapping, cartography and map production.
 It is not intended to be a definitive reference, but rather to supply a consolidated summary of mapping concepts, principles and practice.

 Hyperlinks are provided to other sites which offer more detailed information.
 Also, it is planned that existing pages will be continually up-dated and additional pages added from time-to-time.

 This is a brief outline of the core components to mapping the Earth.

-This is a brief outline of the sequence of the development of the science of map making.
+This is a brief outline of the development of map making.
 It lists some of the significant developments and people involved.